awslabs/green-boost/docs/docs/guides/code-architecture.md

   - pages/

 ## Core
-Center of your application.
-Inspired by hexagonal architecture and domain drive design principles.
-Primarily includes backend functionality.
-Additionally includes common code shared between db, infra, and ui folders.
+- Center of your application.
+- Subfolder structure inspired by hexagonal architecture and domain driven design principles.
+- Primarily includes backend functionality.
+- Additionally includes common code shared between db, infra, and ui folders.
 ### Adapters
 - Translate communication between the domain and the outside world.
 - Based on hexagonal architecture, these are only secondary adapters as primary adapters live in entrypoints.